simple-dev-tools/super-loop/README.md

 ### exec()

-Starts the loop until one of the ending conditions is met.
-The ending condition is specified by `endedBy`, `until`, `repeat`.
+Start the loop for execution, until one of the ending conditions is met.
+The ending conditions are specified by `endedBy`, `until`, `repeat`.

 Returns: